markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

  on\_exit\_hold\_reason = <ClassAd String Expression>
-    When the job is placed on hold due to the **on\_exit\_hold** expression becoming ``True``, this expression is evaluated to set the value of ``HoldReason`` in the job ClassAd.
-If this expression is ``UNDEFINED`` or produces an empty or invalid string, a default description is used. on\_exit\_hold\_subcode = <ClassAd Integer Expression>
+    When the job is placed on hold due to the **on\_exit\_hold** expression becoming True, this expression is evaluated to set the value of HoldReason in the job ClassAd.
+If this expression is UNDEFINED or produces an empty or invalid string, a default description is used. on\_exit\_hold\_subcode = <ClassAd Integer Expression>
-    When the job is placed on hold due to the **on\_exit\_hold** expression becoming ``True``, this expression is evaluated to set the value of ``HoldReasonSubCode`` in the job ClassAd.
+    When the job is placed on hold due to the **on\_exit\_hold** expression becoming True, this expression is evaluated to set the value of HoldReasonSubCode in the job ClassAd.
 The default subcode is 0.
-The ``HoldReasonCode`` will be set to 3, which indicates that the job went on hold due to a job policy expression. on\_exit\_remove = <ClassAd Boolean Expression>
+The HoldReasonCode will be set to 3, which indicates that the job went on hold due to a job policy expression. on\_exit\_remove = <ClassAd Boolean Expression>
-    The ClassAd expression is checked when the job exits, and if ``True`` (the default value when undefined), then it allows the job to leave the queue normally.
-If ``False``, then the job is placed back into the Idle state.
+    The ClassAd expression is checked when the job exits, and if True (the default value when undefined), then it allows the job to leave the queue normally.
+If False, then the job is placed back into the Idle state.
 If the user job runs under the vanilla universe, then the job restarts from the beginning.
 If the user job runs under the standard universe, then it continues from where it left off, using the last checkpoint.

     For example, suppose a job occasionally segfaults, but chances are that the job will finish successfully if the job is run again with